mauvm/twofliesinoneclap.com/content/post/have-you-met-ted.md

 Recently I bought my first car.
 It’s a 2006 Smart Forfour.
 It’s just a normal car without fancy features.
 The dashboard contains 2 gauges showing the speed and the RPM.
-A handfull indicicators show if my the engine has a failure or if a turn signal is enabled.
+A handfull indicators show if my the engine has a failure or if a turn signal is enabled.
 A little display shows how many kilometers the care drove, what time it is and how much fuel is left.